cloor/Speech-Emotion-Recognition-ROS/README.md

 # __SPEECH-EMOTION-RECOGNTION__

-- This repo illustrates how to use Speech-emotion-recognition module with ROS
+This repo illustrates how to use Speech-emotion-recognition module with ROS.

+We only use voice with korean, not text.

-- We need Ros, audio_common and pytorch.
+We need Ros, audio_common and pytorch.

-- requirements must be installed.
+requirements must be installed.
+And Ros settings also required.
+I use ros-kinnetic.
 ___
 # Datasets
 - ## __KESDy18__